MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fwpsk/ns-fwpsk-fwps_stream_data0_.md

        streams.

-#### FWPS_STREAM_FLAG_RECEIVE_EXPEDITED

-Specifies that the inbound data stream contains high-priority out-of-band data.

-#### FWPS_STREAM_FLAG_RECEIVE_DISCONNECT

-Specifies that the inbound data has arrived with the FIN flag set in the TCP header.
-This
-       indicates that the sender has disconnected the stream.

 #### FWPS_STREAM_FLAG_RECEIVE_ABORT

 Specifies that the inbound data has arrived with the RST flag set in the TCP header.
 This